department-for-transport-public/D-TRO/README.md

 GitHub is the repository for supporting documentation and artefacts required by those participating in validation and providing feedback during the D-TRO Beta phase.

-As part of the current release of the Data Specification (version 3.4.1), we are providing the following:

-- User Guide detailing the content and structure of the D-TRO data model
-- Data Model - QEA and XMI extracts
-- JSON schema
-- Validation rules
-- Example JSON D-TRO files

-Updated Interface Control Documents (ICDs) for Publishers and Consumers (specifying the API interface for data extraction, supply and publication) are applicable to v3.4 and v3.4.1.

 See Issue #1 for more details:

 https://github.com/department-for-transport-public/D-TRO/issues/1